-When it comes to the question sous vide cooking, the average person asks: Why Cook Sous Vide?
+When it comes to the question sous vide cooking, the average person asks: Why Sous Vide?

-I’ll give you the Top 17 Reasons to Cook Sous Vide and why you should be cooking sous vide.
+I’ll give you my Top 17 Reasons to Cook Sous Vide and why you should be cooking sous vide.

 Nutritious food and amazing restaurant-quality meals are just a couple of the reasons to cook sous vide.
 From easy preparation of food to steady temperatures for long periods of time, sous vide cooking is packed full of benefits.